Roger-Mapoga/TwitterInsights/README.md

 How to:

+Populate the properties in the file named application.properties.template under resources folder

     Run 'mvn clean install' to resolve the dependencies create folder called 'results' under main folders Click run on intelliJ IDE and stop to terminate program